hoppinger/Functional-information-hiding-in-TypeScript/README.md

 Notice that the `fields` variable is available inside the various methods, even though it was declared as a local variable inside the `Vector2` constructor function.
 Normally, local variables cease to exist after the function in which they are declared returns a value (their _stack frame_ gets cleaned up).
 An exception to this behaviour is that extra functions are created that keep making use of the local variables of the parent _scope_.
 In this case, these variables that are captured in the so\-called _closure_ of the inner function, will not be cleaned up when the main function returns.
 Thus, functions such as `getX` and `setX` cause `fields` to not be cleaned up.
 Moreover, `fields` will act as a permanent storage to which only an instance of `Vector2` can access, but after the function `Vector2` returns, all other references to `fields` will be lost.
 This makes the content of `fields` effectively *private*.

+> Notice that we could have opted for a more standard, immutable definition of `IVector2`.
+I have chosen not to do this on purpose, in order to show how to build a mutable class with the approach being discussed.
+This said, I would personally both prefer and advise to stick to immutable classes whenever possible.

 Using the `Vector2` class is quite simple.
 We first initialise a new instance of `Vector2` by simply invoking the `Vector2` class, which thus effectively becomes a *constructor*\:

 ```ts